6 Ways To Support Your Postpartum Hair (That actually work)

 Picture this, you’re pregnant.
-You may not be feeling your best, but one thing's for sure, your hair has never looked better.
-Hello Disney princess vibes!
+You may not be feeling your best, but one thing's for sure, your hair has never looked better - Hello Disney princess vibes!
 But now that your sweet baby is in your arms, that beautiful mane you once had is now in places it shouldn’t be - between baby’s fingers, your partner's laundry, covering your floor, and most definitely clogging your shower drain.
+Sound familiar?

-But first, why does hair fall at an alarming rate post-baby?
+Why does hair fall out at an alarming rate post-baby?

 According to the American Pregnancy Association, around 40% to 50% of women experience postpartum hair loss.
 Pregnancy releases high estrogen levels that promote the hair growth cycle and press pause on the shedding cycle.
 After giving birth, the hormones slowly level out, and the shedding begins again.
 And while shedding hair is normal for everyone, for some moms, the postpartum hair phase is extreme, and there seems to be no end in sight.

-And although we are taught that it’s “normal” and “common,” deeming it as such suggests that there’s nothing you can do about it when in fact, there is.
+And although we are taught that it’s “normal” and “common” deeming it as such suggests that there’s nothing you can do about it, when in fact, there is!
 Being proactive means that you care.
 You care about your identity as a woman and as a mom.
 You care about your mental health and wellbeing.
-Being proactive with your postpartum hair is self care, and mama, we have the methods to help you right here!
+Being proactive with your postpartum hair is self care, and mama, we have the methods to help you care for yourself!

 1. THE MOM CUT

 We know, we know...the “mom cut” gets a bad rap!
-(Google it and images of Kate Gosselin’s spiky hairstyle from Kate Plus Eight might just pop up).
+(Google it and images of Kate Gosselin’s spiky hairstyle from Kate Plus Eight are guaranteed to pop up).
 But there’s a reason the term “mom cut” exists.
 It’s not a right of passage into motherhood kind of thing, but a postpartum hair loss, hair thinning, and manageability kind of thing.

 Brushing and detangling your hair before showering can be a powerful and effective way to reduce the amount of hair that appears in the drain.
 And let's be honest, cleaning globs of hair out of the drain is officially the worst household chore ever!